 - budget-friendly – $12 is all you’ll spend, unless you already have some of the ingredients in your pantry; then it will be less.

 - equipment friendly – much of this equipment you may already own, including a Dutch oven (or large stock pot), a wooden spoon, a cutting board, a rice cooker, and a chef’s knife.

 Ingredient Notes, Tips and Substitutions

 - heavy cream – this ingredient is optional, but if you’re like me and want a creamier soup without worrying about the additional calories and fat, it’s a game changer.
-I use a brand from a Dutch Ex Pat site called Alpro Cuisine Soya Light.
-You may substitute with Coconut Heavy Cream by #EdwardandSons (if you don’t mind the coconut flavor) or a neutral, creamy plant milk such as oat or cashew milk.
+I use a brand from a Dutch Ex Pat site called Alpro Soya Cuisine.
+They used to have a light version of this, but I can’t find it anymore.
+If unavailable, simply substitute with Coconut Heavy Cream by #EdwardandSons (if you don’t mind the coconut flavor) or a neutral, creamy plant milk such as oat or cashew milk.

-- mushrooms – whether you choose white button mushrooms or the more intensely flavorful cremini mushroom, look for mushrooms that are plump and dry with a fresh smooth appearance.
+- mushrooms – whether you choose white button mushrooms or the more intensely flavorful cremini mushroom, this wild rice mushroom soup loves mushrooms that are plump and dry with a fresh smooth appearance.